 Both Medicare Parts A and B have separate deductibles that must be met before Medicare benefits are payable.
 Part B benefits are also subject to a 20 percent patient coinsurance.
 Non-participating Medicare health care providers may also bill you for amounts above Medicare’s deductible, coinsurance, and approved amounts.

 To find out if your medical item or service is covered by Medicare Part A and/or Part B, visit the Medicare coverage lookup page or download Medicare’s “What’s Covered” app — available for free on the App Store and Google Play

 When to Enroll

 Medicare is individual coverage, so if you are married both you and your spouse must each enroll in your own coverage.
 The following are general guidelines on when to enroll in Medicare once you have retired:

-If you are under age 65, and are not receiving Social Security benefits, it is a good idea to apply for Medicare Parts A & B three months before you turn 65.
+If you are under age 65 when you retire, and are not receiving Social Security benefits, it is a good idea to apply for Medicare Parts A & B three months before you turn 65.
 Your Initial Enrollment Period (IEP) for Medicare lasts for seven months, from three months before the month you turn 65 through three months after the month you turn 65.

 If you are turning age 65 near your retirement date, contact IU Human Resources at or (812) 856-1234 for guidelines on enrollment timing.

-If you are age 65 or older, you should enroll in Medicare during your Special Enrollment Period (SEP), which is the 8-month period that begins the month after your employment ends or your group coverage ends, whichever happens first.
+If you are age 65 or older when you retire, you should enroll in Medicare during your Special Enrollment Period (SEP), which is the 8-month period that begins the month after your employment ends or your group coverage ends, whichever happens first.
 Your Medicare coverage start date will be set six months back, or back to your 65th birthday, whichever is closest.
 Important: COBRA isn’t considered coverage based on current employment and has no Medicare Special Enrollment Period when it ends.